IhebHaboubi/IhebHaboubi/README.md

 I'm **Iheb**, a computer science student.
 Programming and building cool things is one of my multiple hobbies.
 I'm currently learning advanced algorithms and data structures :floppy_disk:.
 I've also started contributing to open source software :octocat: which has been an amazing experience.
-I'm very intersted in learning computer vision, reinforecement learning, and robotics software engineering in general :robot: .
+I'm very intersted in learning computer vision, reinforecement learning, and robotics software engineering in general :robot:.

+So, If you share the same interests as me, let me now and maybe we can work on something cool !
+Also if you have any question, don't hesitate to ask me :rainbow:

 <a href="https://www.linkedin.com/in/iheb-haboubi/">
   <img alt="Iheb's LinkedIn" src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/>